 Publication (2023): COPS Office Guide: Proactive Response to Domestic-Related Repeat Calls for Service

-With funding from the Virginia Department of Criminal Justice Services, the Center provided evidence-based policing and crime analysis education and Stratified Policing implementation assistance to small, rural police agencies in Southwest Virginia.
-Through a partnership with the Galax, VA Police Department, Drs.
-Rachel and Roberto Santos delivered a chief’s seminar and multiple training sessions for over 100 police officers at all ranks from more than 15 departments.
+The Center provided evidence-based policing and crime analysis education and Stratified Policing implementation assistance to small, rural police agencies in Southwest Virginia.
+Through a partnership with the Galax, VA Police Department, Roberto and Rachel Santos delivered a chief's seminar and multiple training sessions for over 100 police officers at all ranks from more than 15 departments.
 They worked closely with four police departments in a workshop to develop and implementation plan for Stratified Policing and subsequently provided in depth assistance to guide the agencies in developing a crime reduction policy, crime analysis products, and accountability meetings.

 Walton County, FL Sheriff's Office: Evaluation and Sustainability of Stratified Policing